 Frequency

-CHILD syndrome is a rare disorder; it has been reported in about 60 people worldwide.
+CHILD syndrome is a rare disorder; fewer than 100 people with this condition have been reported in the medical literature.
 This condition occurs almost exclusively in females.

 Causes

-Mutations in the NSDHL gene cause CHILD syndrome.
+Variants (also called mutations) in the NSDHL gene cause CHILD syndrome.
 This gene provides instructions for making an enzyme that is involved in the production of cholesterol.
-Cholesterol is a type of fat that is produced in the body and obtained from foods that come from animals, particularly egg yolks, meat, fish, and dairy products.
+Cholesterol is a type of fat that is produced in the body and obtained from foods that come from animals, particularly egg yolks, meat, and dairy products.
 Although high cholesterol levels are a well-known risk factor for heart disease, the body needs some cholesterol to develop and function normally both before and after birth.
-Cholesterol is an important component of cell membranes and the protective substance covering nerve cells (myelin).
+Cholesterol is an important component of cell membranes and the protective substance that covers nerve cells (myelin).
 Additionally, cholesterol plays a role in the production of certain hormones and digestive acids.

-The mutations that underlie CHILD syndrome eliminate the activity of the NSDHL enzyme, which disrupts the normal production of cholesterol within cells.
-A shortage of this enzyme may also allow potentially toxic byproducts of cholesterol production to build up in the body's tissues.
-Researchers suspect that low cholesterol levels and/or an accumulation of other substances disrupt the growth and development of many parts of the body.
-It is not known, however, how a disturbance in cholesterol production leads to the specific features of CHILD syndrome.
+The variants that cause CHILD syndrome change either the amount or the activity of the NSDHL enzyme, which disrupts the normal production of cholesterol within cells.
+Without enough of this enzyme, potentially toxic byproducts of cholesterol synthesis can build up in the body's tissues.
+Researchers suspect that low cholesterol levels can contribute to problems with the growth and development of many parts of the body.
+It is not known, however, exactly how a disturbance in cholesterol production leads to the specific features of CHILD syndrome.

 Inheritance